Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 ### Issue with header and footer not stretching over Full Width

 On super-wide monitors, the header and footer seem to leave a gap at the edge of the screen.
 I will investigate this further once high priority objectives are complete

+### Carousel implementation for equipment.html
+This became problematic quickly, and was a fairly new concept to me, so after some tinkering I decided to lay this planned feature aside for a future release, as to study this component to the point of being able to implement it in a responsive setup would be difficult in the time remaining before project submission.

 ## Deployment